ESTATE PLANNING FOR RETIREMENT

+Estate planning for Retirement is very important.
 Retirement can be an exciting time of transition.
+You have worked hard and accumulated a retirement nest egg.
 Your children have probably moved on and now have children of their own.
 After years of hard work, it’s time to congratulate yourself for a job well done!

-It is also the time to revisit your estate plan or develop one that fits your changing needs.
+It is also the time to revisit your estate plan or develop one that fits your changing needs including planning for the high cost of long term care.

 As a retiree, issues that did not seem important in younger years now top your list of concerns.
 Let’s look at just a few of them: